bruhmastir/library/docs/vacc_documents/policies/training_policy.md

 ### Examinations
 #### Theoretical
-All theoretical modules and exams for the S1, S2, S3, and C1 ratings are available through the (Middle East & North Africa Academy)[https://academy.vatsim.me].
+All theoretical modules and exams for the S1, S2, S3, and C1 ratings are available through the [Middle East & North Africa Academy](https://academy.vatsim.me).
 Completion of these modules and exams is required to be eligible for enrollment in a training plan.

 #### Practical
 When a student, in agreement with their mentor or instructor, feels ready, they can submit a request for an examination through the ATC Training Department.
 Before being forwarded for a practical exam, students will be consulted to ensure they are fully prepared, and additional training can be arranged if requested by the student.